Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 Dry: keep cream at night and use gel cream in the morning.

-Oily or acne prone: use gel textures for both steps and keep actives simple.
+Oily or acne-prone: use gel textures for both steps and keep actives simple.

 Sensitive: pick low fragrance or fragrance free, and avoid strong botanicals.